belmoussaoui/Tactics-System/index.md

 # Tactics System v.1.2

-This document is a user guide to quickly configure the Tactics System in a new project.
+This document is a user guide to  Tactics System.
 Please read the instructions carefully before using this system.
-The Tactics System is a tactical battle system for RPG Maker MV inspired by Final Fantasy Tactics and the Fire Emblem series.
+The Tactics System is a tactical battle system for RPG Maker MV.

 # Basics
 ## Prepare Yourself !
 The **Tactics System** allows the creation of tactical-RPG with **RPG Maker MV**  (v.1.6.2)  software. **The Tactics System has been designed to be easy to use**.
 Just create a map with events defining the position of units and use battle processing event command to launch a fight !

-An example demo of how to use the system is provided [in the forum](https://forums.rpgmakerweb.com/index.php?forums/js-plugins-in-development.137/) [outated !].
+An example demo of how to use the system [is provided](https://github.com/belmoussaoui/Tactics-System/releases/tag/v.1.2)

 ## System Flow
 The fight proceeds in the same way as an episode of the series Fire Emblem : we have the **player phase** and the **enemy phase**.